Sanitary Sewer

 Discharges of hazardous materials, oil, grease and other materials to the sanitary sewer can:

-Metro Vancouver’s Sewer Use Bylaw 299 regulates pollutants that are discharged into sanitary sewers.
-The bylaw protects the environment as well as human health and safety.
+Metro Vancouver’s Sewer Use Bylaw No. 299, 2007 regulates pollutants that are discharged into sanitary sewers and applies to the Greater Vancouver areas, and specifically to UBC’s Point Grey campus.
+This bylaw protects the environment as well as human health and safety.
 It specifies prohibited and restricted pollutant discharges and includes monitoring and permit requirements for non-domestic discharges.

 What are the UBC sanitary sewer guidelines?